How car dealerships may violate the TCPA by sending unsolicited text messages

 - 2019 – Florida Ford dealership: Agreed to pay $4.8 million to resolve claims it harassed consumers with repeated text messages and calls.

 These cases show that dealerships can — and have — been held accountable for violating telemarketing laws.
-While settlement amounts vary, many consumers have been able to receive compensation for the annoyance, disruption and financial harm caused by car dealership text spam.
+While settlement amounts vary, multiple consumers have been able to receive compensation for the annoyance, disruption and financial harm caused by car dealership text spam.

 Join a lawsuit against car dealership spam texts

 If you received unwanted car dealership text spam, you may be eligible to take legal action.
 Consumers who join a class action lawsuit against car dealerships may be able to receive compensation.
-Submitting your information to see if you qualify means taking your first step.

 Fill out the form on this page to see if you qualify for a free case evaluation.